poplatek/shaftlog/README.md

 features.
 However, picking between these choices becomes difficult when including the log transport method in the comparison.
 Most do not provide strict once-and-only-once semantics for log delivery in a secure and fault tolerant fashion.
-Lognimbus can be used to solve the log transport shortcomings they might have, allowing any one of these tools to be used to process the delivered log files.
+Shaftlog can be used to solve the log transport shortcomings they might have, allowing any one of these tools to be used to process the delivered log files.